sebam2k4/exam-platform-angularjs/readme.md

-# Code Institute - Stream 1 Project
+# Examination Platform - Front End Project

 ## Demo

-Check out the interactive [Adobe Xd prototype](https://xd.adobe.com/view/d2c984c5-1fc0-49ce-b6e2-c75375493a07/) to get an idea of what the design and ui are going to be like.
+[**Working Demo**](https://sebam2k4.github.io/stream1-project) deployed to Github Pages

-Working demo of the progress so far (May be slightly behind Master branch though): [https://sebam2k4.github.io/stream1-project/](https://sebam2k4.github.io/stream1-project)
+And here is an interactive [Adobe Xd prototype](https://xd.adobe.com/view/d2c984c5-1fc0-49ce-b6e2-c75375493a07/) that was used in the design process of the application.

 ## Overview

 ### What is this app for?

-It's for all your multiple choice quizzing and examination needs :) This is a front-end web development project for a hypothetical examination app.
+It is intended as a front end project for a general purpose quizzing or examination application.
+It can be used for general skill assesment, certification exams, mock tests, gathering data, or just surveys.

 ### What does it do?

-It contains informational views about the application and services offered, such as: faq, pricing, exam list, & login/registration forms.
+It contains page views about the application and services offered, such as: faq, pricing, exam list, & login/registration forms.

-It also allows you to take a sample interactive exam and provide be provided with score report at end
+It also uses two-way data binding and AngularJS directives to create and display multiple choice questions and answer choices from a JSON file.

 The idea is that the complete app would allows organizations to host their multiple choice exams/quizzes and users could register to take them.
-However, no backend for this to be possible is going to be implemented at this stage.
+However, no backend for this to be possible is implemented.
 This is more of a proof of concept with focus on front end and set of of AngualrJS templates, controllers, routes, and services.

 ### How does it work